bevyengine/rfcs/rfcs/geometric-primitives.md

   point: Point,
   normal: Direction,
 }
+impl Meshable for Plane {}

-/// Unbounded line in 3D space with direction struct Ray {
+/// Unbounded line in 3D space with directionality struct Axis {
   point: Point,
   normal: Direction,
 }

+/// A newtype that differentiates an axis from a ray, where an axis in infinite and a ray is directional half-line, although their underlying representation is the same. struct Ray(Axis);

-/// Line in 3D space bounded by two points struct Line {
+/// A line segment bounded by two points struct Line {
   start: Point,
   end: Point,
 }
+impl Meshable for Line {}

+/// A line drawn along a path of points struct PolyLine {
+  points: Vec<Point>,
+}
+impl Meshable for PolyLine {}

 struct Triangle([Point; 3]);
+impl Meshable for Triangle {}

 struct Quad([Point; 4]);
+impl Meshable for Quad {}

-struct Sphere{
+/// A sphere centered on the origin struct Sphere{
-  origin: Point,
   radius: f32,
 }

-struct Cylinder {
+impl Meshable for Sphere {}

-  /// The bottom center of the cylinder.
+/// A cylinder with its origin at the center of the volume struct Cylinder {
-  origin: Point,
   radius: f32,
-  /// The extent of the cylinder is the vector that extends from the origin to the opposite face of the cylinder.
-  extent: Vec3,
+  height: f32,
 }

-struct Cone{
+impl Meshable for Cylinder {}

+/// A cone with the origin located at the center of the circular base struct Cone{
   /// Origin of the cone located at the center of its base.
   origin: Point,